Navy Officer (Former)

 Why are so many ex-military guys reticent to talk about their service?
 Even good friends of mine quickly change the subject when I want to know about what they did/saw in Iraq.

-Asked by GeorgeFLA almost 10 years ago
+Asked by GeorgeFLA over 10 years ago

 Well I'm assuming that you're referring to troops who've seen combat.
 I have not.
 They probably had some bad memories of combat.
 That could mean friends being wounded in combat, even killed, or maybe just the sound of enemy gunfire made them anxious.
 Sorry I don't have a more detailed answer.
 Again, I was an officer on a ship.